denoland/manual/node/how_to_with_npm/planetscale.md

 ## Querying Planetscale

 We can use same `conn.execute()` to also write our queries.
-Let’s get a list of all our dinosaurs:
+Let's get a list of all our dinosaurs:

 ```tsx, ignore